 We currently have 41 Source London charging points and 62 lamp column chargers across the borough.

 We are working on a programme to install a further 170 new lamp column chargers over the next couple of months.
 These new chargers will offer a pay-as-you-go facility and you will not need to buy a metered cable to use them, although you may choose to buy a cable that offers a reduced charging fee.
 We will also be replacing the 62 existing chargers with upgraded versions.

 Source London charging points

 These charging points are part of Source London - a London-wide membership scheme for electric vehicle drivers.
 Any vehicle that is licensed with the DVLA as a pure electric or a plug-in hybrid vehicle can join the scheme.
 All Source London charging points are in dedicated EV bays and only EVs that are charging may park there.
 Thirteen of these charging points are 22kw and the rest are 7kw.
 Three of the bays are reserved for resident permit holders.
 Find out more about Source London.

 Lamp Column charging points

-These charging points offer a 3kw charge and to use them you will need to buy a metered cable to use them.
+These charging points offer a 3.5kw charge and currently you will need to buy a metered cable to use them.
 The chargers are operated by Ubitricity.
 If you wish to join the scheme, please contact Ubitricity directly.

 Find out more about lamp column charging points

 We have not dedicated parking bays for electric vehicles using the lamp column chargers.
 The chargers are located in lamp columns next to pay-and-display bays wherever possible, rather than residents’ bays, as this will ensure a better turnover of vehicles and thereby increase access to charging points.
 If we located the chargers in residents’ bays we would not be able to prevent residents’ vehicles (whether electric or not) blocking the charging point by parking for long periods.